 The Days of Christmas Cookies

 This is our cookie blog that I started in 2011 for the Holiday Season.
 Sadly I only got to day 14.
 This year for the 2018 season I’m planning on adding to the list and get all 25 days of cookies listed!
+Get them by the piece, the dozen or by the platter!

 Keep you guests smiling with a platter of your choice.
 Choose from – orange kisses, chocolate chip, raspberry thumbprints, chocolate crinkles, peanut butter, Russian teacakes, coconut macaroons and Christmas cookie flavors!